Constitution of the New York State Young Democrats

 Section 3.
 Eligibility.

-All delegates and alternates must be members in good standing of the Chapter they represent and residents of the county or counties in which their Chapter is located.
-Said Chapter shall certify said delegates and alternates as members in good standing and such certification shall be final.
+All delegates and alternates must be regular members in good standing of the Chapter they represent, and their chapters shall certify them as such.

 Section 4.
 Certification.